Tree Fees and Securities for Land Development

 Returning Tree Protection Securities

-Tree securities for existing trees are returned to the owners of subdivision when:
+Tree securities for existing trees are returned when one of the following conditions have been met:

 If retained trees die, or have declined to the point that they will never fully recover, the $3,000 per tree is forfeited and deposited into the Green City Fund.
 If possible, a replacement tree has to be planted back into the same location as the dead/dying tree was growing.